The Boy Is Mine (Ariana Grande song): Synopsis

 The video begins with a garbage collector complaining about the mayor before getting attacked by rats.
 Peaches is seen looking at a glowing pink potion, later turning her attention to two news reporters on the television.
 It is revealed that the mayor, Max Starling, has a plan to exterminate the city's rodent infestation by using the large numbers of stray cats roaming around.
 A cat sneaks into Peaches' open apartment window and knocks over the potion, alarming her.

 The song begins and Peaches starts gathering the spilled potion with a syringe and putting into a vial.
 During the chorus, she runs over to her personal shrine of Starling, who she is in love with.
 She spins around, before grabbing black clothing from her closet.
 She is seen cutting the fabrics of the clothes and sewing.
 The next scene is set at night, atop a building complex in front of a city skyline.
 Peaches is donning brunette shoulder-length hair and a black cat mask covering her eyes.
 Her attire is now an all black dominatrix outfit with a skirt and a whip, which she cracks.
 She then is seen running and jumping over buildings before arriving to the mayor's apartment overhead window.
 With her glove's cat-like sharpened nails, she traces a circle on the window glass and licking her hand to cut it out.

 The music stops and the scene is set inside Starling's apartment, where he soaks his face into ice bath.
 Peaches sneaks up to the bathroom door, admiring him until he catches a glimpse of her.
 She runs off and he follows, looking shocked and dropping a glass of alcohol.
 The song's chorus continues and Peaches is seen on his bed, laid out seductively and displaying cat-like actions.
 Starling attempts to make an escape before Peaches strikes her whip at him, grabbing his foot.
 During the bridge, she pulls him over to the bed slowly.
 She walks over to him, holding the love potion in an attempt to have him consume it.
 He stops her, and reaching over to her mask to reveal her face.
 He throws the potion at the wall and the song ends.

-During the credits, Peaches and Starling are now together in an apartment, feeding a cat in their lap.
-Surrounding them are many cats roaming around.
+During the credits, Peaches and Starling are now together in an apartment, surrounded by cats and feeding one of them.